kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_kinematic_chains.md

 **Solution:**

 The way to solve this problem is to see it as a chain of parent-child relations between coordinate systems (CS).
-Before solving this problem, let's consider the previous example in the form of a parent-child chain.
+Let's consider the previous example in the form of a parent-child chain.

 $$
 \text{global CS} \rightarrow \text{upper arm CS} \rightarrow \text{elbow}